Production-grade infrastructure for AI agents. 46ms reads. 2,086 tests. Your tasks deserve a bridge that won't break under pressure.

 If test code tries to access the live OmniFocus database, the factory raises a RuntimeError.
 Not a warning — a hard stop.

 All read tools are idempotent.
-Write tools support tags, dates, flags, notes, estimated duration, and task movement.
+Write tools support tags, dates, flags, notes, estimated duration, task movement, repetition rules, and hierarchy properties (parallel/sequential, completes-with-children).
+List tools support filtering by parent subtree.

 {